neeraj0882/API-Tests-Supertest/README.md

 Assumption:nodejs is installed

 Instructions:
-npm install to install relevant node packages
+RUN npm install to install relevant node packages

 To Run the tests, execute the following from terminal from the project folder npm test